 Gothic Half Pipe explores the impact of architectural design on the perception of urban recreational infrastructure through the creation of a functional skateboard half-pipe designed in a gothic architectural style and crafted from hand forged wrought iron. ~ Brandon Vickerd

 Today the Department of Exceptional Upcyling explores the fantastic life-size metal animals made by Iranian sculptor Hasan Novrozi, who welds his creatures together using countless pieces of scrap metal, including old car parts and metal tools.

 This little buddy (Herman, as I lake to call him) was make from a thimble, screws, some twisted washers, and electrical connectors.
 He’s pretty small as you can see, and is best buddy to good ole Ralph.
 I’m kind of obsessed with this little dude.

 I’m on such a huge LoK kick right now so don’t be surprised if I’m making a lot of fan art over the next few weeks.
 I haven’t made fan art for the AtLA/LoK universe in YEARS so it’s a lot of fun to revisit.
 Now I just need some ideas for some cute Korrasami themed pieces. ;D

 I’m SO excited about my costume this year!
 I absolutely loved Mad Max: Fury Road and just had to be Furiosa for Halloween.
-This costume is over an month in the making, I wanted to get each detail as accurate as possible.
+This costume is over a month in the making; I wanted to get each detail as accurate as possible.

 I hand cut and welded the arm out of sheet metal and other objects around my workshop.
 The arm took me about a week total to weld.
 The rest of the pieces are made of hand-sewn leather scraps, clay, and foam.